 Clear Calls to Action

-If you want your customers to take action, you should make that call to action as clear as possible.
-On the Concora website, as an example, we reserve the color red for our “Book a Demo” buttons.
+If you want your customers to take action, you should make that call to action or CTA as clear as possible.
+On the Concora website, for example, you’ll see bright “Book a Demo” buttons on many pages.
 We don’t rely on hyperlinked text, as those can be more easily missed.

 If you use landing pages, CTAs are even more important.
-For a landing page, you typically want the user to take one specific action – to book a demo, to register for a webinar, or to do something similar.
+For a landing page, you typically want the user to take one specific action.

 You may also want to strip away the header and footer navigation on landing pages.
 The less you distract the visitor generally the better results you will have from your CTA and conversions.